 For the rest of us, not tearing up the money would be a really sensible improvement.
 And as it happens, it doesn't have to be like standing under a cold shower either.

 I find it extremely frustrating that France and Holland, for example, support and encourage sailing in all it layers.
 Small and large, modern and historic, budget and definitely not budget.
-Part of the consequence of that is that many sailing facilities in France age government sponsored.
+Part of the consequence of that is that many sailing facilities in those countries are government sponsored.
 Something that rarely happens in the UK.

 But why would a government support sailing?